Pennsylvania Route 760: Route description

 PA 760 begins at an interchange with I-80 and I-376 in Shenango Township, heading to the west as a four-lane freeway.
 South of here, the road continues as I-376.
 A short distance after beginning, the route reaches the PA 18 interchange, at which point the freeway ends.
 From this point, PA 760 turns to the northwest and becomes two-lane undivided Broadway Avenue.
 The road enters the city of Hermitage and passes a mix of woods and industrial establishments.
-The route turns more to the west as it comes into the borough of Wheatland and intersects PA 718 and the southern terminus of PA 418.
+The route turns more to the west as it comes into the former borough of Wheatland (now part of Hermitage) and intersects PA 718 and the southern terminus of PA 418.
 At this intersection, PA 718 forms a concurrency with PA 760, and the two routes pass residential areas to the north and industrial areas to the south with a few businesses.
 The road enters the city of Farrell and turns to the north, continuing to the west of developed neighborhoods and to the east of Norfolk Southern's Wheatland Industrial Track railroad line as it passes more industry, including a large steel mill.
 PA 718/PA 760 crosses into the city of Sharon, where the road becomes Dock Street and passes under US 62, with a connection provided by local streets.
 From here, the road continues into downtown Sharon and reaches a roundabout at Connelly Boulevard and an intersection with US 62 Business.
 At this junction, PA 760 ends and PA 718 makes a left turn to head west on US 62 Business.